EvandroLG/array.lua/README.md

 # array.lua
-A small library with useful methods to handle Lua's table when it's working like an Array.
+A small library with useful methods to handle Lua's table when it's working like an Array.<br>
 For docs, see: http://evandrolg.github.io/array.lua/

 [![Build